JoseBlanca/franklin/doc/source/mapping.rst

 Bam realignment
 ---------------

-This analysis does a `GATK <http://www.broadinstitute.org/gsa/wiki/index.php/The_Genome_Analysis_Toolkit>`_ `realignment <http://www.broadinstitute.org/gsa/wiki/index.php/Local_realignment_around_indels>`_.
+This analysis does a GATK realignment_.
 The mappings are usually done aligning each read with the reference genome at a time.
 These methodology can cause artifacts in the multiple sequence alignment obtained.
 GATK is capable of solving these artifacts.
 Their algorithm is described in its own site.

 Input and output files
 ______________________